Interstate 5 in Oregon: Eugene to Wilsonville

 I-5 continues north into Eugene, running along the city's eastern border with Springfield, and intersects OR 225 at Coryell Pass.
-OR 99 then splits from the freeway travels west along OR 126 Business into downtown Eugene, serving the University of Oregon campus, and continues north to Junction City, where it splits into OR 99W and OR 99E.
+OR 99 then splits from the freeway and travels west along OR 126 Business into downtown Eugene, serving the University of Oregon campus, and continues north to Junction City, where it splits into OR 99W and OR 99E.
 The freeway then travels over the Whilamut Passage Bridge, a pair of concrete arch bridges that span 1,985 ft across the Willamette River west of downtown Springfield.
 On the north side of the river near the Gateway Mall, it intersects I-105, providing freeway access to downtown Eugene, and OR 126.
 At the north end of Eugene, intersects Beltline Road in a partial cloverleaf interchange with direct ramps to the western freeway, which carries OR 569 around Eugene.

 The freeway leaves Eugene after crossing the McKenzie River at Armitage Park south of Coburg.
 I-5 continues north along OR 99E through rural Linn County, intersecting OR 228 near Brownsville and OR 34 west of Lebanon, before the two highways reach Albany.
 The freeway skirts the east side of the city, where it intersects US 20, and begins a concurrency with OR 99E.
 I-5 and OR 99E then intersect the south and north ends of OR 164 near Millersburg and the Ankeny National Wildlife Refuge.
 The freeway continues northeast and passes the Enchanted Forest amusement park and several wineries before reaching the southern outskirts of Salem.